 While some of these substances are produced specially for thermal utilization, many accumulate as by-products or are even real "problem substances" that burden the ecological balance and must be disposed of.
 They all have a high heat value, but differ in their chemical and physical properties.
 For example, many special fuels must be preheated to reach a suitable viscosity for combustion or even to become liquid at all.
 Many are unpurified and due to their fluctuating chemical composition they place high demands on the combustion system.

-An SKV-SF from the SKVG rotary cup atomizer series would be a good choice in this case.
+An ROTNOX GL from the rotary cup atomizer series would be a good choice in this case.
 Because parts in contact with media are made of stainless steel, it is able to utilize even high-viscosity and unpurified liquids with a high acid index reliably and ensure the best possible emission values with outstanding burnout.